SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Related Work

-\paragraph{Closely Related Work} \cite{li2024econagentlargelanguagemodelempowered} introduces EconAgent as an recent attempt at LLM-driven macroeconomic simulation.
+\cite{li2024econagentlargelanguagemodelempowered} introduces EconAgent as a recent attempt at LLM-driven macroeconomic simulation.
 Its framework restricts agent-environment interactions to two simplified variables: consumption share and work propensity, which constrains the range of economic activities that can be simulated.
-Our work extends this approach by incorporating other key economic elements, including firms as LLM-driven agents, heterogeneous goods markets, enriched financial activities and taxation system.
+Our work extends this approach by incorporating other key economic elements, including firms as LLM-driven agents, heterogeneous goods markets, enriched financial activities, and a taxation system.
 Thus, our framework allows the exploration of a wider range of macroeconomic phenomena.
-Another contemporary work \citet{mi2025econgymscalableaitestbed}, which build similar cluster of agents, is proposed as a testbed for performance evaluation while we focus on urban development and macroeconomic laws.
+Another contemporary work \citet{mi2025econgymscalableaitestbed} is proposed as a testbed for agent performance evaluation while we focus on urban development and macroeconomic laws.